 CVY Short Volume

-Invesco Zacks Multi-Asset Income ETF (CVY) operates in the Financial Services sector, specifically the Asset Management - Income industry, with a market capitalization near $119.0M, listed on AMEX, carrying a beta of 1.12 to the broader market.
-The Invesco Zacks Multi-Asset Income ETF (Fund) is based on the Zacks Multi-Asset Income Index (Index). public since 2006-09-21.
+Invesco Zacks Multi-Asset Income ETF (CVY) operates in the Financial Services sector, specifically the Asset Management - Income industry, with a market capitalization near $120.4M, listed on AMEX, carrying a beta of 1.06 to the broader market.
+The Invesco Zacks Multi-Asset Income ETF (the Fund) is designed to replicate the performance of the Zacks Multi-Asset Income Index (the Index). public since 2006-09-21.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.